estatewatch/estatewatch/content/estates/elmgrove.md

 ---
 name: Elm Grove estate
 borough: sutton
-thumb: /images/elmgrove3thumb.jpg
-images:
-  - src/images/elmgrove3.jpg
-  - src/images/elmgrove2.png
-  - src/images/eg3.png
+tags: sutton
 location: '{"type":"Point","coordinates":[-0.193505,51.366883]}'
-developer:
+developer: Lovell
 landlord: Sutton Council
 itla: PPCR
-total: 100
+total: 73
 ballot: Approved
 planning: Approved
 ---
+{% image "src/images/eg3.png", "elm grove estate" %}

-Circa 100 homes on Sutton's Elm Grove estate have been earmarked for potential demolition.
+73 homes on Sutton's Elm Grove estate have been earmarked for potential demolition.

 The Elm Grove estate is a small estate situated behind Sutton High street.
 It comprises approximately two-dozen blocks of two or three-storey terraced housing and maisonettes.
 In 2018, the site was designated for redevelopment in the Council's Local plan (site STC45) and a [masterplan](https://www.sutton.gov.uk/info/200502/housing_advice_and_options/1659/elm_grove/2) was drawn up by architects Levitt Bernstein.